phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 <li><a href="https://www.livemeshthemes.com/siteorigin-widgets/features-widget/" title="Features Widget">Features Widget</a> for showcasing product features or services provided by an agency/business.</li>
 <li><a href="https://www.livemeshthemes.com/siteorigin-widgets/services-advanced/" title="Advanced Services">Advanced Services</a> with additional styles and animations for services widget.</li>
 <li>Countdown widget to display a countdown timer on your site pages such as those that feature events or under construction/coming soon pages.</li>
-<li><a href="https://www.livemeshthemes.com/siteorigin-widgets/portfolio-grid-pro/" title="Livemesh Grid">Lazy Load</a> - The portfolio/post grid and image gallery widgets incorporate option to lazy load posts/images with the click of a Load More button.</li>
+<li><a href="https://www.livemeshthemes.com/siteorigin-widgets/portfolio-grid-pro/" title="Posts Grid">Lazy Load</a> - The portfolio/post grid and image gallery widgets incorporate option to lazy load posts/images with the click of a Load More button.</li>
-<li><a href="https://www.livemeshthemes.com/siteorigin-widgets/portfolio-grid-pro/" title="Livemesh Grid">Pagination</a> - Create a grid of posts or custom post types with AJAX based pagination support. </li>
+<li><a href="https://www.livemeshthemes.com/siteorigin-widgets/portfolio-grid-pro/" title="Posts Grid">Pagination</a> - Create a grid of posts or custom post types with AJAX based pagination support. </li>
 <li>Lightbox Support - The premium version of Livemesh SiteOrigin Widgets plugin comes with support for Lightbox for grid and carousel widgets.</li>
 <li>Customizations - Ability to choose custom font size, color or hover color for certain widgets.
 More coming.</li>
 <li>Custom Fonts - Ability to choose custom fonts from Google Fonts library for headings in heading widget and the hero header widget.</li>